-The students enrolled in the Medical Technician Program will apply the seven teachings of the Anishinabe as their “code of ethics.”
+The students enrolled in the Medical Laboratory Technician Program will apply the seven teachings of the Anishinaabe as their “code of ethics.”

 THE SEVEN TEACHING

-The Medical Technician Student student through an educational program will gain the “ Wisdom” needed to be a medical professional and become an important part of the Medical Laboratory Team.
+The Medical Laboratory Technician student through an educational program will gain the “ Wisdom” needed to be a medical professional and become an important part of the Medical Laboratory Team.

-The Medical Technician Student will be taught a “ Love” for their profession and through that love will perform work that is ethical, of high quality and above all with compassion.
+The Medical Laboratory Technician student will be taught a “ Love” for their profession and through that love will perform work that is ethical, of high quality and above all with compassion.

-The Medical Technician Student will be taught the importance of respecting ones leaders and co-workers of whatever medical team they are a part of they will learn to “ Respect” and protect the dignity and requests of the sick
+The Medical Laboratory Technician student will be taught the importance of respecting ones leaders and co-workers of whatever medical team they are a part of they will learn to “ Respect” and protect the dignity and requests of the sick

-The Medical Technician Student will be taught the tools needed to have the Bravery to take that initial step to encounter their first patient with confidence.
+The Medical Laboratory Technician student will be taught the tools needed to have the Bravery to take that initial step to encounter their first patient with confidence.

-The Medical Technician Student will be taught the importance of Honesty in following performance procedures correctly and how, by not doing so could effect a patient’s results and ultimately their diagnosis and treatment.
+The Medical Laboratory Technician student will be taught the importance of Honesty in following performance procedures correctly and how, by not doing so could effect a patient’s results and ultimately their diagnosis and treatment.

-The Medical Technician Student will be taught the Humility of acknowledging making a mistake and not to try and cover it but correct and learn from it.
+The Medical Laboratory Technician student will be taught the Humility of acknowledging making a mistake and not to try and cover it but correct and learn from it.

-The Medical Technician Student will learn the Truth about their patients conditions and will be taught to hold those truths in strict confidence as if they were their own.
+The Medical Laboratory Technician student will learn the Truth about their patients conditions and will be taught to hold those truths in strict confidence as if they were their own.

 TMCC ADMISSION POLICIES